 Some Things To Do In Siem Reap When It Rains

 Things to do in Siem Reap when it rains?
 There are countless things to do.
 So why is it that so many travellers think the only thing to do is scramble temples?
-Markets, cafes, galleries, shops, museums, galleries, spas, bars, restaurants, and we even have a circus.
+Markets, cafes, galleries, shops, museums, galleries, spas, bars, restaurants, and there’s even a circus.

 We love our monsoonal months and gazing in awe at how quickly bone-dry fields are transformed into gorgeous, lush green rice paddies, watching our clear blue skies darken as dramatic slate-grey clouds rumble in, and shaking our heads as torrential rain quickly floods the streets and yet our Cambodian friends go about their business as usual.